-As I explained before, unlike many immigrants, I hadn’t really planned to immigrate to Canada.
-It sort of happened: I came here and I decided to stay.
-It wasn’t a spur of the moment decision though.
-I was in Canada for almost a year on a tourist visa I had extended, and then I got a working holiday visa.
+Unlike many immigrants, I’ve never planned to move to Canada—it kind of happened.
+Basically, I came here and I decided to stay.
+That said, it wasn’t a spur of the moment decision because I still had to go through the immigration process.
+I was in Canada on a tourist visa for almost a year, I had extended, then I applied for a working holiday visa.
 Only then I felt ready to apply for permanent residence.

 Yet I chose to stay.
-Living in Canada was difficult at first for all the reasons I just mentioned.
-But little by little, things got easier.
+The first few years were tricky but little by little, it got easier.
 Looking back, I think five reasons made me stay in Canada.

-Because I knew I would be able to become a Canadian citizen: Not all countries give immigrants the option of becoming a citizen of their adoptive country.
+Not all countries offer immigrants the option of becoming a citizen of their new country.
 I appreciate the fact Canada does.
 I didn’t want to be an expat or a foreign worker forever—I wanted to belong somewhere, to have a real status in Canada.
-I know I will always be an immigrant to a certain extend and I don’t mind it.
+I know I will always be an immigrant to a certain extent and I don’t mind it.
 But I’m also Canadian, which gives me the right to vote and to participate fully in this country’s life.
 I’m proud of the fact that I have a second home, a second identity and a second passport.

-Because relatively speaking, things work out fine: A year ago, one of my students asked me what I liked best in Canada.
-I paused for a minute and said just that: “Because overall, things work out fine”.
-French people love to rebel and there is always a strike or some kind of demonstration going on.
-I sometimes think it’s better than political apathy, yet it gets tiring because it feels like France is against everything and going nowhere.
+A year ago, one of my students asked me what I liked best in Canada.
+I paused for a minute and said: “Because overall, things work out fine.”
+French people love to rebel and there is always a strike or some kind of protest going on.
+Sure, anything is better than political apathy, yet it gets tiring because it feels like France is against everything and going nowhere.
 Canadians are more balanced.
-Sure, there are serious issues here, it’s not like the country is perfect.
-But people tend to trust each other and it looks like they want to make things work and live in harmony.
+People tend to trust each other, work together and respect other opinions and cultures.